-Backblaze now has 150 Petabytes of customer data safely stored by our cloud backup service and waiting to be restored by our customers when requested.
-This customer data is stored encrypted on 980 Backblaze Storage Pods which contain 44,100 data hard drives of sizes ranging from 2 to 6 Terabytes.
-Each week, new Storage Pods come online with either 4 or 6 TB drives installed depending on their configuration.
-Continuously adding Storage Pods allows us to stay several months ahead of the demand in case we have another Thailand Drive Crisis or similar surprise.
+Backblaze now has 150 petabytes of customer data safely stored by our cloud backup service and waiting to be restored by our customers when requested.
+This customer data is stored encrypted on 980 Backblaze Storage Pods which contain 44,100 data hard drives of sizes ranging from two to six terabytes.
+Each week, new Storage Pods come online with either four or six terabyte drives installed depending on their configuration.
+Continuously adding Storage Pods allows us to stay several months ahead of the demand in case we have another Thailand drive crisis or similar surprise.

 - Expressed as KB or K